buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 Andres Zanzani

-> D&D had in its origins misogynistic and racist traits that over time have been removed thanks to the many people of all kinds and types who have played it.
+> D&D originally contained misogynistic and racist elements that have been removed over time, thanks to the many people of all kinds who have played it.
-OBSS wants to continue in the path of an inclusive and free game.
+OBSS wants to continue along the path of an inclusive and free game.
 Each group is free to approach controversial topics as they see fit, but always with respect for every player and sensitivity.
 Don' \*\*t let OBSS be a cause for quarrel but for unity and fraternal spirit, a game that unites and never divides.
 (Andres Zanzani)

 ---